SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: The Six Steps of the SpyHammer Attack

 \subsection{Step 2: Build the Polynomial Regression Model}

-Although the absolute \gls{ber} of two different modules from the same manufacturer and technology node can differ significantly, the correlation between \gls{ber} and temperature have a very similar relation (i.e., the shape of the polynomial regression curve is very similar in most cases).
-Thus, using the data obtained from the \gls{ber} characterization, an attacker can 1) make a polynomial regression model from a DRAM module with the same characteristics as the victim DRAM module, and 2) use the model to estimate the relative temperature changes of the victim DRAM module.
+Although the absolute \gls{ber} of two different modules from the same manufacturer and technology node might differ significantly, \gls{ber} and temperature are very correlated (i.e., the shape of the polynomial regression curve is very similar in most cases).
+Thus, using the data obtained from the \gls{ber} characterization, an attacker can 1)~build a polynomial regression model from a DRAM module with the same characteristics as the victim DRAM module and 2)~use the model to estimate the relative temperature changes of the victim DRAM module.

-Using a polynomial regression model, we can estimate the temperature change $\delta$ [in \SI{}{\celsius}].
-In our evaluation, we demonstrate that a polynomial regression model of order 3 is enough to estimate temperature with $\pm$\SI{5}{\celsius} accuracy when estimating relative temperatures changes, and $\pm$\SI{1}{\celsius} accuracy when estimating absolute temperatures, for most DRAM modules we test.
+Using a polynomial regression model, we can estimate the temperature change.
+In our evaluation, we demonstrate that a polynomial regression model of order 3 is enough to estimate temperature with $\pm$\SI{5}{\celsius} accuracy when estimating relative temperature changes, and $\pm$\SI{1}{\celsius} accuracy when estimating absolute temperatures, for most DRAM modules we test.